CyberFlameGO/svnpython/Doc/tutorial/inputoutput.rst

 :file:`EXE` files.
 Be very careful to use binary mode when reading and writing such files.
 On Unix, it doesn't hurt to append a ``'b'`` to the mode, so you can use it platform-independently for all binary files.

+This behind-the-scenes modification to file data is fine for text files, but will corrupt binary data like that in :file:`JPEG` or :file:`EXE` files.
+Be very careful to use binary mode when reading and writing such files.

 .. _tut-filemethods: